 Visitors who are nationals of Commonwealth countries, EU Countries, Fiji, Japan, Norway, Philippines, South Korea, Switzerland and U.S.A. do not need visas to visit Vanuatu.

 The currency of Vanuatu is the Vatu.
-Visa and MasterCard are accepted at most hotels.
-American Express is not accepted in Vanuatu.
+Visa, MasterCard and American Express credit cards are accepted at most hotels.

 The diving in Vanuatu varies from the Hideaway Marine Park, the numerous wrecks in Port Vila Harbour and the outer reefs around Vila.
 Espiritu Santo offers the amazing President Coolidge, the largest recreational diving wreck in the world.
 Average water temperature is 26°C. A 3mm suit is recommended.
 Dive operators supply tanks, weight belts and dive guide services.
 There will be an extra charge if equipment hire is required.